ianedwards-jpg/Object_Oriented_Prog_JavaScript/animalAgeSolution.md

 Try to commit this algorithm to memory, it can be used in a variety of coding challenges.

-# Step 8: Assign the first object in the oldAnimals array to the youngestOld variable and console log the result.
+# Step 8: Assign the first object in the oldAnimals array to the youngestOld variable and log the result.

 We will assign the oldAnimals[0].Name object to the youngestOld variable, this value is our answer.